tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

 “He wasn’t a bad kid but he had his problems.
 Learning Tamil was difficult for him even though he was young and he hated having to learn English.
 If what he (points to her husband) suspected was true, then we both understood that he was likely learning a second and third language.
-Then there was his fear of the sea which we thought was natural after what had happened to him but later after a year we learned that he only feared storms on the sea.
+Then there was his fear of the sea which we thought was natural after what had happened to him but later after a year we learned that he only feared storms on the ocean.
 And after some time, he and I figured out that Setu feared only a particular kind of storm.

-These were storms that would never reach the shore but always caused the government to issue warnings about a potential hurricane during high tides, usually at nights.
+These were storms that would never reach the shore but always caused the government to issue warnings about a potential hurricane during high tides, usually at night.
 He had a sixth sense for storms like this because he would intuitively know that there was a storm on the horizon before it happened.
 He was known to skip school or even run out of it just to hide in his room until the storm passed.
 That was a difficult time.”